corinne-riddell/github-mathematical-modeling/Good-enough-github-workflow.md

-##Git and Github good enough workflow
+## Good enough git and github workflow

 This is a general guide that I follow each day when working in my own repositories.
 It is best to get this practice down by yourself on a project, and once you’re comfortable the steps can be generalized to collaborating with others.